 |

-Two very interesting articles, as proposing different PONG variants.
+Two very interesting articles featuring different PONG variants.

-The first article is for a 3-game project named "PONGTRONICS".
+The first article features a 3-game project named Pongtronics.
 One game is Handball

-and the two others are PONG variants, one of which is played with gravity, so the
+and the two others are Tennis variants, one of which is played with gravity

-ball no longer bounces on all the screen edges, but moves as in a real tennis game.
+ball no longer bounces on all the screen edges but as in a real tennis game

 |